openshift-evangelists/kbe/content/page/services.md

 +++
 title = "Services"
-subtitle = "Kubernetes Services by example"
+subtitle = "Kubernetes services by example" date = "2017-04-24"
 +++

 Using this RC and this SVC.